dwrrehman/editor/readme.md

 # My Text Editor.
+##### Written By Daniel Warren Riaz Rehman.

-This is a text editor intended for daniel's personal use, based on ergonomics and simplicity.
+This is a simple modal text editor intended for my personal use, based on ergonomics and simplicity.

-## No dependancies!

-## Uses my programming language!
+It's features and behavior are loosely based on that of TextEdit, as well as Vim and Kakoune.

+### Features:

-## Fast and efficient!
+ - Fast and efficient

-## Correct by design!
+ - No dependancies

+ - Supports Unicode UTF8 encoded text.

+ - Soft wrapping lines

+ - Tab stops

+ - Uses an undo tree system

+### Other notes:

+ - VT100 terminal based

+ - No syntax highlighting, ever

+ - Built-in file editor coming soon!